Taking an Updated Look at the Data Ur-Energy Inc. (URG)

-On Tuesday, shares of Ur-Energy Inc. (AMEX:URG) marked $0.53 per share versus a previous $0.54 closing price.
-With having a -1.65% loss, an insight into the fundamental values of Ur-Energy Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-URG showed a fall of -9.74% within its YTD performance, with highs and lows between $0.27 – $0.99 during the period of 52 weeks, compared to the simple moving average of -4.45% in the period of the last 200 days.
+On Friday, shares of Ur-Energy Inc. (AMEX:URG) marked $0.62 per share versus a previous $0.60 closing price.
+With having a 3.54% gain, an insight into the fundamental values of Ur-Energy Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+URG showed a rise of 4.79% within its YTD performance, with highs and lows between $0.27 – $0.99 during the period of 52 weeks, compared to the simple moving average of 12.04% in the period of the last 200 days.

 FBR Capital equity researchers changed the status of Ur-Energy Inc. (AMEX: URG) shares to a “Outperform” rating in the report published on September 2nd, 2016.
 Other analysts, including H.C.
 Wainwright, also published their reports on URG shares.
 H.C.
 Wainwright repeated the rating from the previous report, marking URG under “Buy” rating, in the report published on June 19th, 2015.
 Additionally, URG shares got another “Mkt Outperform” rating from Rodman & Renshaw, setting a target price of $2.52 on the company’s shares, according to the report published in August 10th, 2011.
 On December 30th, 2010, Rodman & Renshaw Reiterated an Mkt Outperform rating and increased its price target from $3 to $4.25.